CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

             - Other solution might involve to change how the Colors are parsed in this script.

-    4 - The script requires PreserveHierarchy, OptimizeMesh, WeldVertices and CalculateNormals set to false in the ModelImporter settings so Unity doesn't mismatch with the vertex order.
+    4 - The script requires PreserveHierarchy, OptimizeMesh, WeldVertices and CalculateNormals set to false in the Unity .obj ModelImporter settings to not mismatch the vertex data order.
             - This script does this automatically for you on the OnPreprocessModel () function.
-            - Don't worry about loosing Normals or Tangets they get calculated after the Vertex Colors are correctly loaded.
+            - Don't worry about losing Normals or Tangets they get re-calculated after the Vertex Colors are correctly loaded automatically.

     5 - The script cannot distinguish .obj files created with Crocotile3D than other modeling softwares.
 If you have .obj files created from other modeling software imported or modified, THIS SCRIPT WILL PROBABLY FAIL!